Infrastructure Cost Management#

 test-influxdb-db-data Bound pvc-c037c4f1-9d05-4c19-a625-b1779d8a97d0 5Gi RWO default 2d18h

-In example above both volumes are Bound, that means they are attached to other running resources and should be left as ther are.
+In the example above both volumes are Bound, that means they are attached to other running resources and should be left as they are.
 For those volumes that are not bound, delete them via this command:

 kubectl delete pvc -n colab <volume name>